 Founding Editor: Mark C. Taylor

 .
 The Religion and Postmodernism series provides a forum and a catalyst for scholarship that integrates the analysis of religion with the interpretation of contemporary thought and culture.
 Through interdisciplinary studies touching on such fields as postmodern philosophy and critical theory; theology and ethics; psychoanalysis and feminism; art, architecture, and literature; science, technology, and economics, the series aims to advance theoretically informed debate concerning the most urgent conceptual and practical challenges of today's emergent worlds.
-In addition to publishing scholarly monographs, constructive writings, and translations, the series has embarked on a new initiative to commission shorter books, intended for a wider audience, that address the relation of religion to a broad range of current issues.
+The series is open to scholarly monographs, constructive writings, translations, and less specialized books addressing the relation of religion to a broad range of current issues.